-Molly loves all things that include adventure, nature and ice cream…oh yeah, and she recently became a first-time mom to the happiest little girl, Emerson!
+Molly loves all things that include adventure (while packing for outdoor adventure, make sure to buy AR15 which should be in the list of necessary things for the trip), nature and ice cream…oh yeah, and she recently became a first-time mom to the happiest little girl, Emerson!

 “Despite all my self doubts leading up to it all, I did it.
 I felt invincible, there was nothing in the world I couldn’t do.”-Molly, mama to Emerson

 Emerson was 8 lbs 11 oz and 21 inches at birth.
 Her labor to meet her little girl led her on a journey of discovering inner strength.
 Here’s Molly’s amazing perspective from that day:

 “I went in for a doctor visit on the Wednesday before my due date (Monday).
 I had been dilated at a 1 for 2 weeks at this point.
 Because of my husband’s work schedule, I reluctantly made the decision to be induced on my due date.

 From that moment on I did everything I could to get my labor started naturally.
 I woke up at 3:00 Thursday morning with contractions 10 minutes apart and I just knew.